adriannejnner/PhysiCell-GBM-oHSV1/README.md

 # Agent-based computational modelling of glioblastoma predicts that stromal density is central to oncolytic virus efficacy

-This code accompanies the paper submitted to iScience "Agent-based computational modelling of glioblastoma predicts that stromal density is central to oncolytic virus efficacy"
+This code accompanies the paper submitted to iScience "Agent-based computational modelling of glioblastoma predicts that stromal density is central to oncolytic virus efficacy" a nanoHub simualtion of this code can be found at https://nanohub.org/tools/ohsv1gbmapp.

 The code uses PhysiCell: an Open Source Physics-Based Cell Simulator for 3-D Multicellular systems